Rand Nature Centre

 The Rand Nature Centre is a national park in Freeport, Grand Bahama, the Bahamas.
 The park was established in 1992 and has an area of 100 acre.

 Flora and fauna

 The park contains at least 130 species of native plants, including whiskbroom fern, uniola, agave and love vine.
-The park's native pine forest hosts a number of bird species, including red-legged thrushes, Cuban emerald hummingbirds, La Sagra's flycatchers and Bahama yellowthroats.
+The park's native pine forest hosts a number of bird species, including western red-legged thrushes, Cuban emerald hummingbirds, La Sagra's flycatchers and Bahama yellowthroats.